temporalio/temporal-ecommerce/content/part2.md

 Long-lived Workflows in Temporal are excellent for scheduled tasks.
 You can build durable time-based logic, like checking whether the user hasn't modified their shopping cart for a given period of time, without using a job queue.
-Next up, we'll look at patterns for build RESTful APIs on top of Temporal Workflows.
+Next up, we'll look at patterns for building RESTful APIs on top of Temporal Workflows.